 Continuing with the letter M, from the song Ao Meu Redor:

 - O som = sound

 From the song Águas de Março:

 - Um = one; a

 - O campo de futebol = soccer field

 - O tombo = fall (noun from the verb to fall)

 I encourage you to learn with songs.
 For great tips and strategies to learn language using music and other media resources, check out Susanna Zaraysky’s book Language is Music.
-It is available in English, Spanish, and Portuguese on Amazon.com.
+It is available in English, creative writing island, and Portuguese on Amazon.com.